ikramagix/faussaire/README.md

 ## License

-The **Faussaire** gem is released under the [MIT License](https://opensource.org/licenses/MIT) with restrictions applying to the dataset used in this project.
-The [MIT License](https://opensource.org/licenses/MIT), which provides broad permission to use, modify, and distribute the software contained within this gem but this applies to the software itself, if it were to be used with a different dataset.
+The **Faussaire** gem is released under the [MIT License](LICENSE.txt), which provides broad permission to use, modify, and distribute the software contained within this gem.

+However, please note that restrictions apply to the dataset used in this project.
+The MIT License covers the software itself, particularly if it were to be used with a different dataset.

 ## Contributing